Marit Kasten

 Research project

-At the end of the thesis (2025-2026), recommendations for actions will be developed.
+At the end of the doctoral thesis, recommendations for action will be developed.

 Short CV